adh-hero-english-language-tesol2-900x506

 Key features

-• Develop transferable skills in interacting with, influencing and inspiring others which are ideal for employment opportunities in both the UK and abroad.
+• Learn from experienced professionals to ensure your skills align with current practices and develop transferable skills in leadership and influence, ideal for employment in the UK and abroad.

 • UK